cs4good/CSSGWebsite/README.md

 to package the website into `dist/`.
 To upload the changes to the actual website, only upload the `dist/` directory.
 The dist folder is the optimized version of the website that is created by webpack for production.

 ### Automatic Deploy (New)
-Netfliy has removed(?) the ability to do manually deploy for custom sites, so we have setup integration with GitHub.
+Netfliy has removed(?) the ability to do manual deploys for custom sites, so we have setup integration with GitHub.
 Commits to `master` are deployed automatically.
 You will have to ensure your `src/index.js` is configued such that it imports the API key values from `process.env` (environment variables).
 These environment variables are set under `Deploy Settings -> Build & deploy -> Enivornment` on Netlify.